Foreign tax credit

 In order to assist small and medium-sized businesses to raise capital to finance businesses, a tax incentive for investors in small and medium-sized enterprises through venture capital companies was introduced.

-A deduction is allowed from the income of a taxpayer in respect of expenditures actually incurred by that person in respect of shares issued to that person by a venture capital company.
+A deduction is allowed from the income of a taxpayer in respect of expenditures actually incurred by that person in respect of the acquisition shares issued to that person by a venture capital company.